endoflife-date/endoflife.date/CONTRIBUTING.md

 # __CYCLE_SHORT_HAND__ will be replaced by the optional changelogTemplate
 # __LATEST__ will be replaced by the value of latest
 # __LATEST_SHORT_HAND__ will be replaced by the optional latestShortHand
+# __CODENAME__ will be replaced by the optional codename

 # You can even use Liquid Templating inside the template, such as:
 # https://godotengine.org/article/maintenance-release-godot-{{"__LATEST__" | replace:'.','-'}}
 # Do not use a localized URL (such as one containing en-us) if possible
 changelogTemplate: "https://link/of/the/__RELEASE_CYCLE__/and/__LATEST__/version"

+# Optional template that generates names for every release.
+Supports same templating as changelogTemplate.
+releaseLabel: "MoM Timeturner __RELEASE_CYCLE__ (__CODENAME__)"

+# The label that will be used alongside releases labelled with `lts: true`
+# Optional, only provide if the product has lts releases that are not called LTS, but something else.
+LTSLabel: "<abbr title='Extra Long Support'>ELS</abbr>"

 # Optional information about how release information can be fetched automatically
 # This is mainly used for the `latest` and `latestDate` fields of each release cycle